 Things to do in Phoenix with kids age one and under

 We were talking to a family who had recently moved to Phoenix and one of their first questions was, “Where can I take my 6-month-old?
 We get so cooped up at home with the heat!”
 It’s true that both parents and children can go stir crazy!
 But there are plenty of options all over the Phoenix area to make the summer days bearable and fun.
 Check out our list and feel free to add your own suggestions in the comments.

 Children’s Museum of Phoenix

 What is great about the Children’s Museum of Phoenix is there is a large room specifically set aside for kids under 4, with a carpeted area for infants.
 It’s much quieter than the other museum rooms!
 Lots of soft toys, mirrors, and hidden objects for crawlers to enjoy.
-There are also sectioned off areas in various parts of the museum, so babies can safely play away from older siblings.
+There are also sectioned-off areas in various parts of the museum, so babies can safely play away from older siblings.
 It’s one of our favorite places to visit and definitely qualifies for the list of things to do in Phoenix with kids age one and under.

 Library storytime and books/toys